-8. The current budget for 2011-12, approved by Cabinet on 9 February 2011, shows a surplus on the HRA of £0.573m at 31st March 2012.
+8. The current budget for 2011-12, approved by the Cabinet and the Council, shows a surplus on the HRA of £0.573m at 31st March 2012.
 There are now a number of variations to the original budget arising from resources brought forward from 2010-11 including earmarked reserves.